derak-isaack/FedML/README.md

 ### 🧠 Model Training

-> Since no suitable pretrained model existed, we built one from scratch using **EfficientNetV2** and **TensorFlow**.
+> Since no suitable pretrained `malaria` model exists, we built one by finetuning the pretrained object classification models from **TensorFlow** to correctly identify malaria infected cells alongside their life stages.

-> Of importance during the model training is enabling shuffling of the dataset to prevent overfitting cases.
+> Of importance during the model training is enabling shuffling of the dataset to prevent overfitting(Model learns too well on the training data but performs poorly on the testing data as well as on production) cases.

 ```python
 IMG_SIZE = (224, 224)